|Course Code||Course Title||CRICOSCode||Campus||Duration||TuitionFees-AUD|

 10 weeks or more prior to the course commencement- a refund of 100% of the tuition fees for the first semester will be issued to the student;

-Between 9 weeks to 4 weeks prior to the course commencement – a refund of 70% of monies paid for tuition fees for the first semester will be issued to the student;
+Between 9 weeks to 4 weeks prior to the course commencement – a refund of 70% of monies of tuition fees for the first semester will be issued to the student;

 4 full weeks or less prior to course commencement – no refund will be issued.